Partners in Action

 Athens-Clarke partners with certified professionals who have worked on local baseball fields and hosts many outreach events featuring fun games for children.
 The utility has also increased awareness of WaterSense by displaying the WaterSense promotional label on popcorn bags at local theaters and asking attendees at the annual Athens Water Festival to spot the WaterSense label around the festival grounds.

 The Toro Company was one of the first major manufacturers to earn the WaterSense label for weather-based irrigation controllers.
 Since then Toro has won multiple WaterSense awards in education and outreach and spread the word about water savings across the country.
 The Toro Company partners with water agencies, organizations, and regional Irrigation Association chapters to educate consumers and irrigation professionals on the benefits of WaterSense labeled products, including weather-based irrigation controllers.
-Unlike clock-timed controllers, weather-based controllers act like a thermostat for your sprinkler system, cutting down water waste by using local weather data to apply water only when and how much landscapes need it.
+Unlike clock-based controllers, weather-based controllers use local weather data to schedule irrigation, cutting down on water waste by watering only when landscapes need it.

 The Toro Company has partnered with the Wyland Foundation’s National Mayor’s Challenge which provided them with the opportunity to share outdoor water efficiency practices beyond the irrigation industry.
 They also work with partners to educate consumers about installing and programming weather-based irrigation controllers, as well as available municipal rebates for WaterSense labeled products.
 Toro also focuses on training contractors throughout North America on water-saving behaviors, benefits of WaterSense labeled products, and best practices for installing and maintaining weather-based irrigation controllers and spray sprinkler bodies to boost water savings.